OVERVIEW – A BIT ABOUT DELTA INSTITUTE

 RFP SUBMITTAL REQUIREMENTS AND DUE DATE

 1 original, 5 hard copies, and 1 digital copy of sealed proposals should be submitted to the City of Hobart Office of the Clerk-Treasurer, Hobart City Hall, First Floor, 414 Main Street, Hobart, Indiana 46342 on or before 2:00 P.M.
-CDT March 9, 2021.
-Please have proposals addressed to: Deborah A. Longer, Clerk Treasurer.
+CST December 20, 2023.
+Please, have proposals addressed to: Deborah A. Longer, Clerk Treasurer.
 All submitted proposals will be opened publicly and announced by the Clerk-Treasurer at 2:00 P.M.
 CST, on December 20, 2023 in the Office of the Clerk-Treasurer, First Floor, Hobart City Hall, 414 Main Street, Hobart, Indiana 46342.
 A mandatory Pre-proposal meeting will be held at the Hobart City Hall on November 29 at 10:00am.
 A site visit would be offered for those who are interested after the meeting.